IntelliTect/Coalesce/docs/topics/security.md

 #### Query Predicates
 The **Query Predicates** technique involves applying a `.Where()` predicate to your query to filter the root entities that are returned by the query using some database-executed logic.
 This is a form of row-level security and can be used to only include a record based on the values of that record in the database.

 #### Conditional Includes
-The **Conditional Includes** technique involves only appending `.Include()` calls to your query if some server-executed criteria is met.
+The **Conditional Includes** technique involves conditionally appending `.Include()` calls to your query only when some server-executed criteria is met.
 Usually this involves checking the roles of a user and only including a navigation property if the user is in the requisite role.
-This technique cannot be used with database-executed logic and is therefore a form of table-level security, not row-level security.
+This technique cannot be used with database-executed logic and is therefore behaves more like table-level security than row-level security.

 #### Filtered Includes
 The **Filtered Includes** technique involves using [EF Core filtered includes](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager#filtered-include) to apply database-executed logic to filter the rows of child collection navigation properties.